 Technical proficiency and a postsecondary education are often necessary for this career.
 If working freelance, a news photographer also has to provide his or her own camera.
 If working for a business, the camera is usually provided to the news photographer.

 Possessing an associate's or bachelor's degree in photography may be required by many news businesses, and these degrees are particularly helpful for those seeking full-time positions.
 Coursework for these programs is a mixture of history, art and field application classes.
 Employers may also look for job experience.
 Internships, working on a school paper, entry-level assistant roles and freelance work can help news photographers build up a work reputation.

-According to the U.S. Bureau of Labor Statistics, photographer positions were expected to increase 3% from 2014-2024, which represents slower-than-average growth.
+According to the U.S. Bureau of Labor Statistics, photographer positions were expected to decrease from 2018-2028.
 Job competition should be intense, and full-time, salaried positions may be hard to find.
 In May 2018, the BLS reported that photographers in the 90th percentile or higher earned $76,360 or more per year, whereas the bottom 10th percentile earned $19,850 or less per year

 A news photographer needs technical skills with cameras and editing photos, knowledge of photographic history and current events, and the ability to think on their feet in the field.
 Job opportunities exist for freelancers and those working for companies.
-Typically, news photographers have an associate's or bachelor's degree in photography, and job growth in this field is predicted to be slow through 2024.
+Typically, news photographers have an associate's or bachelor's degree in photography, and job growth in this field is predicted to decline through 2028.